 While the ultimate revaluation of gold and silver has taken more time than most of us in the precious metals community anticipated, THAT DAY IS COMING.

-As I have mentioned in several articles and interviews, the timing of this event will be known by what takes place in the energy markets as they are the drivers of our economy… and the highly leverage Fiat Monetary System.
+As I have mentioned in several articles and interviews, the timing of this event will be known by what takes place in the energy markets as they are the drivers of our economy… and the highly leveraged Fiat Monetary System.

-Investors should not try to time the markets by selling Stocks, Bonds or Real Estate before the crash comes and then move into physical gold and silver.
+Investors should not try to time the markets by selling Stocks, Bonds, or Real Estate before the crash comes and then move into physical gold and silver.
 Rather, that should be done on an ongoing basis as the TIMING of the event is impossible to predict.

-However, it is much wiser to do be in the metals a DAY EARLY than a DAY LATE.
+However, it is much wiser to be in the metals a DAY EARLY than a DAY LATE.